Problem Hands From Takeout Doubles|

 Ax xx AQJTxx KJx - Double.
 Now you have 2.5 QTs, even with just counting 1 QT in Diamonds.
 Over advancer's 1-level bid, you bid 2D and you are no worse off than if you had just overcalled 2D to start with.

-If 1 was opened, Double to show the 4 Spades.
+If 1 was opened, Double.
 In MOSTD, if advancer has a weak hand and lacks 4 Spades, he has to bid 1N, then doubler can bid 2D.
 Standard TOX bidders who play Equal Level Conversions ("ELC") will also double and correct a 2C bid by advancer to 2D.

 After an opening 1, the only non-jump 2-level overcall you can make is 2.
 The same rules above apply.